Eyevinn/player-analytics-grafana/README.md

 ---

-Now you—and anyone on your team—can spin up Grafana, connect to ClickHouse in Eyevinn OSC, and immediately start exploring session & event metrics with a fully-fleshed template.
+Now, one can spin up Grafana, connect to ClickHouse in Eyevinn OSC, and immediately start exploring session & event metrics with a fully fleshed template.